France’s Constitutional Abortion Rights: Global Impact & Future Prospects

 Globe with gavel, books, and sparks symbolising global abortion rights

 The recent legislation in France, which enshrines abortion as a constitutional right, marks a pivotal point for the nation and could have global implications.
-France is the pioneer in embedding this liberty in its Constitution, thereby establishing a benchmark for international policies concerning women’s reproductive rights.
+France has established a benchmark for international policies concerning women’s reproductive rights.

 In an overwhelmingly decisive vote of 780-72, the joint session of Parliament at the Palace of Versailles sent a resounding message in support of reproductive rights.